What you will learn

 - Maximum waiting time: 25 seconds

-These settings can be updated at any time on the App Settings section of the Adtag Platform
+These settings can be updated at any time on the App Settings section of the Herow Platform

 Alert display logs

-Each time a beacon alert is displayed, an analytics log is automatically sent to the platform.
+Each time an in-app action is displayed, an analytics log is automatically sent to the platform.

-Each time a beacon alert is clicked, the SDK automatically creates a corresponding log.
+Each time an in-app action is clicked, the SDK automatically creates a corresponding log.

 This is what Connecthings calls a redirect log.

-These automatic logs are possible because the SDK sets up a convention for your beacon notification intent.
-To help you, the SDK comes with the class BeaconIntent which provides several static methods to add the correct parameters to your beacon intent.
+These automatic logs are possible because the SDK sets up a convention for your zone notification intent.
+To help you, the SDK comes with the class InAppActionRedirectHelper which provides a static method to add the correct parameters to your zone intent.

 The parameters of the methods are:

-- BeaconContent: the beaconContent object for which the log is generated.
-It must be identical to the object used to create the alert
+- placeInAppAction: the object for which the log is generated.

-- AdtaglogData.REDIRECT_TYPE: indicates the origin of the activity.
-In this case, the activity was launched from an alert: AdtagLogData.REDIRECT_TYPE.ALERT
+- HerowLogData.REDIRECT_TYPE: indicates the origin of the activity.
+In this case, as the activity was launched from an in-app action: HerowLogData.REDIRECT_TYPE.ALERT

-- for example, the Activity that originally displayed the alert - Be sure to use the same tag than the iOs team
+- From: use it to provide additional contextual information regarding the in-app action, for example, the Activity that originally displayed the action.
+Be sure to use the same tag than the iOs team